History of Vietnam (1945–present): Vietnam War (1954–75) – the South

-The Geneva Conference of 1954 ended France's colonial presence in Vietnam and partitioned the country into two states at the 17th parallel pending unification on the basis of internationally supervised free elections.
+The Geneva Conference of July 1954 ended the Indochina War in Vietnam and partitioned the country into two states at the 17th parallel pending unification on the basis of internationally supervised free elections.
+Before losing the North to communists, on 4 June 1954, France recognized full independence of the State of Vietnam within the French Union.
 Ngô Đình Diệm, a former mandarin with a strong Catholic and Confucian background, was selected as Premier of the State of Vietnam by Bảo Đại.
 While Diệm was trying to settle the differences between the various armed militias in the South, Bảo Đại was persuaded to reduce his power.
 Diệm created a referendum in 1955 to depose Bảo Đại and declared himself president of the Republic of Vietnam (South Vietnam).
 The Republic of Vietnam (RVN) was proclaimed in Saigon on October 26, 1955.
 The United States began to provide military and economic aid to the RVN, training RVN personnel, and sending U.S. advisors to assist in building the infrastructure for the new government.

 Also in 1954, Viet Minh forces took over North Vietnam according to the Geneva Accord.
 One million North Vietnamese civilians emigrated to South Vietnam to avoid persecution from the imminent Communist regime.
 At the same time, Viet Minh armed forces from South Vietnam were also moving to North Vietnam, as dictated by the Geneva Accord.
 However, some high-ranking Viet Minh cadres secretly remained in the South to follow the local situation closely, and created a communist insurgency against the Southern government if necessary.
 The most important figure among those was Lê Duẩn.